d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 net = vgg(conv_arch)
 ```

-Next, we will construct a single-channel data point
+Next, we will construct a single-channel data example
 with a height and width of 224 to observe the output shape of each layer.

 ```{.python .input}